 - Uninterrupted roof planes and excessive roof pitch should be avoided.
 Homeowners should choose roofing materials for both aesthetic appeal and function.
 For the safety of homeowners, Douglas County prohibits the use of shake shingles due to fire danger.

-- Where possible, accessory structures structures should be arranged in clusters or compounds that are complementary extensions of the main home, using similar colors and materials.
+- Accessory structures structures should be arranged in clusters or compounds that are complementary extensions of the main home and use similar colors and materials.

 - It is recommended that the number of exterior residential lighting fixtures on a lot should be limited to only those necessary for entries and way finding.
 Lighting at entries and decks should be placed below an eave, or otherwise shielded so that emitted light is downcast with no direct light radiated towards the sky or adjacent properties.
 The amount of light produced should be designated to maintain a minimum comfort level necessary for safety and security purposes.